StoneStepsInc/zlib-nuget/README.md

-Specifically, the initial project configurations have a property called `UseDebugLibraries` in the underlying `.vcxproj` file, which reflects whether the confiration is intended for building release or development artifacts.
+Specifically, the initial project configurations have a property called `UseDebugLibraries` in the underlying `.vcxproj` file, which reflects whether the configuration is intended for building release or development artifacts.
 Additional configurations copied from these initial ones inherit this property.
 Manually created configurations should have this property defined in the `.vcxproj`